-transformations to it.
-The numbers in the table illustrate that self-dual functions are not only rare when compared to the total number of Boolean functions, but also show that they reduce with increasing number of variables.
+As stated in Theorem 1, self-dual functions are rare.
+Table I shows the distribution of the self-dual functions over all Boolean functions up to 4 variables and their NPN representatives.
+NPN canonization preserves the self-duality of a Boolean function, i.e., if a Boolean function is self-dual, so are all Boolean functions obtained by applying the NPN transformations to it.
+The numbers in the table illustrate that self-dual functions are not only rare when compared to the total number of Boolean functions, but also show that they reduce with an increasing number of variables.
 Whereas 25% of the NPN representatives in 2 variables are self-dual, this percentage drops to 21.43% and 3.15% for 3 and 4 variables, respectively.

 Hence, in order to evaluate the efficacy of our approach compared to state-of-the-art logic synthesis approaches for RFET-based standard-cell mapping, we adopt a simple graphbased technique to generate benchmark circuits with varying numbers of self-dual logic gates.
 These benchmarks are built in a level-by-level fashion from the primary inputs to primary outputs.
-There have been multiple previous works targeting benchmark generation [55], [56].
+There have been multiple previous works targeting benchmark generation [54], [55].

 We use Algorithm 2 to generate benchmarks with different self-dual densities, starting from an empty XMG network.
-The algorithm takes following four parameters as inputs: the number of Primary Inputs (PIs) (num\pis), the number of levels (levels), the number of nodes per level (nodes\per\level) and the self-duality index (index).
+The algorithm takes following four parameters as inputs: the

+number of Primary Inputs (PIs) (num\pis), the number of levels (levels), the number of nodes per level (nodes\per\level), and the self-duality index (index).

-For a given set of the above three parameters- $num_pis$ , levels, $nodes_per_level$ , we generate 10 different benchmarks by assigning values $\{1 \rightarrow 10\}$ sequentially to the self-duality index (index).
-A self-duality index value v implies that out of every 10 nodes added, v are self-dual nodes (MAJ or 3-input XOR) and 10 - v are normal nodes (AND, OR, 2-input XOR) (line 8-11).
-For example - let us consider the following values for the parameters (of Algorithm 2) - $num_pis = 12$ , levels = 512, $nodes_per_level = 131$ .
-In this case, the Algorithm 2 creates 10 different circuits, all with 12 primary inputs, 512 levels between the primary inputs and primary outputs, and 131 maximum nodes in each level.
+For a given set of the above three parameters-num pis, levels, nodes\per\level, we generate ten different benchmarks by assigning values $\{1 \rightarrow 10\}$ sequentially to the selfduality index (index).
+A self-duality index value v implies that out of every 10 nodes added, v are self-dual nodes (MAJ or 3-input XOR) and 10 - v are normal nodes (AND, OR, 2-input XOR) (lines 8-11).
+For example-let us consider the following values for the parameters (of Algorithm 2) $num{pis} = 12$ , levels = 512, $nodes{per{level}} = 131$ .
+In this case, Algorithm 2 creates ten different circuits, all with 12 primary inputs, 512 levels between the primary inputs and primary outputs, and 131 maximum nodes in each level.
 Each benchmark is guided with the self-duality index value (index) chosen sequentially from $\{1 \rightarrow 10\}$ so that the 10 benchmarks have varying levels of self-duality density.
 The algorithm maintains a list of signals to keep track of all generated nodes (line 12).
-The algorithm first generates the primary inputs of the XMG network and adds them to the list (line 3 - 4).
+The algorithm first generates the primary inputs of the XMG network and adds them to the list (lines 3 and 4).
 It then adds new gates in a level-by-level fashion by randomly selecting fanins from the updated signal list (line 7).
 It is to be noted that self-duality index value of v (let's say 5) does not correspond to $(10 \times v)\%$ (50%) of self-duality density.
 This is primarily because during the construction of the circuit, nodes are added only after checking whether another node with the same fanins already exists in the graph or not.
 In this way, XMG optimizes away some of the redundant nodes.
-Finally, those nodes that are never referenced by any other node are marked as primary outputs (line 14 - 15).
+Finally, those nodes that are never referenced by any other node are marked as primary outputs (lines 14 and 15).
 The source code of the benchmark generator is available online.